How to Read Percentile Rankings in Baseball (Like Baseball Savant)

 On Baseball Nut, every percentile bar is color-coded so you can read a player's profile at a glance without squinting at numbers.
 The colors match the tier system used throughout the app, including the NUT Score tiers:

 Gold bars jump off the screen.
 Red bars are warning signs.
-Everything in between gives you a gradient from strength to weakness.
-When you pull up a player and see mostly gold and blue, you're looking at a good player.
-When you see a mix of gold and red, you're looking at someone with extreme strengths and weaknesses β and that's where it gets interesting.
+Green means above average, gray means average.
+When you pull up a player and see mostly gold and green, you're looking at a good player.
+When you see a mix of gold and red, you're looking at someone with extreme strengths and weaknesses — and that's where it gets interesting.

 Hitter Percentile Stats